TechStack Strategy

 77%▲ from 48%

-AI embedded in core operations
+AI in core operations

 17-20%Census BTOS